elffaW/whiskeyclub/README.md

 This is a Phoenix backend that provides a REST-ful API and renders a React frontend.

+#Status | TODO
+- hitting API to get list of users,whiskeys from DB
+- inserting surveys into DB
+- TODO: inserting surveys with foreign keys to user/whiskey does not work, need to figure out how to link tables...

 #Install

 Follow the Phoenix installation guide to get Erlang (runtime), Elixir